 A lot of people adopt this as a method to build credit.
 Parents may add children as authorized users to help them start building credit.
 Or, sometimes, one partner in a relationship will have a better credit score than the other and, as an authorized user, the partner with less-than-stellar credit can still enjoy all the benefits of a high-end rewards card.
 An authorized user doesn’t even have to be a relative.
 A cardholder can name anyone they trust as an authorized user.

 But there also may come a time when you no longer need or benefit from an authorized user status.

 The process of removing an authorized user is very simple.

 If you are the cardholder

-Sending a letter via certified mail that references the customer service call and details—the name of the user being removed, last four digits of the account number and date of the call—is a way to ensure that the action has been completed.
-Or, have a point of recourse with the credit card issuer if it isn’t.
+You may also opt to send a letter via certified mail that references the customer service call and details — the name of the user being removed, last four digits of the account number and date of the call.
+This could help ensure that the action has been completed or give you a point of recourse with the credit card issuer if it isn’t.

 If you are removing yourself as an authorized user